Code as Policies: Language Model Programs for Embodied Control: Acknowledgements

 \subsection{Real-World Tabletop Manipulation}

 In this domain, a UR5e robot is tasked to manipulate objects on a tabletop according to natural language instructions.
 The robot is equipped with a suction gripper, and it can only perform pick and place actions parameterized by 2D top-down pick and place positions.
 The robot is also expected to answer questions about the scene (\eg how many blocks are there?) by using the provided perception APIs.
 In our demos, we use Google Cloud's speech-to-text and text-to-speech APIs to allow users interact with the system through voice commands and also hear the robot's responses to commands and questions.
+Currently, the prompt only supports having a set of unique objects.
+This is not a limitation of CaP but rather of the perception system - we do not have a good way of persisting the identity of duplicate objects across VLM detections.
+A more sophisticated system of keeping track of the perceived world state can resolve this issue.

 \textbf{Prompts.} \begin{raggedright} \begin{itemize} \item \code{tabletop_ui}: the high-level UI for parsing user commands and calling other functions\\ \link{https://code-as-policies.github.io/prompts/tabletop_ui.txt} \item \code{parse_obj_name}: return names of objects from natural language descriptions\\ \link{https://code-as-policies.github.io/prompts/parse_obj_name.txt} \item \code{parse_position}: return a 2D position from natural language descriptions \\ \link{https://code-as-policies.github.io/prompts/parse_position.txt} \item \code{parse_question}: return a response (could be a number, a boolean, or a string) to a natural language question \\ \link{https://code-as-policies.github.io/prompts/parse_question.txt} \item \code{function_generation}: define functions from comments\\ \link{https://code-as-policies.github.io/prompts/fgen.txt} \end{itemize} \end{raggedright}